GTM Engineering

 • Pricing page visit: +10

 The exact numbers matter less than their relativity.
-Calibrate these values against your closed-won data; relative weighting matters more than absolute points.
+Calibrate these values against your closed-won data.
+Weight by role too: a C-level executive downloading a case study should score higher than a junior employee opening a newsletter.

 First-party behavior is only half the story.
-Layer in third-party intent to surface accounts researching your category off-site.
-Intent data platforms push weekly intent spikes that can be added as a scoring event.
+Layer in intent data to surface accounts researching your category off-site.
 Because these feeds get noisy, count the spike only if at least one first-party touch occurred inside the same 14-day window.

-Expect to tweak weights frequently.
-Quarterly closed-won back-tests reveal which events truly predict revenue, letting you promote high-value signals and demote vanity metrics.
-During review sessions, pull a scatter plot of engagement score versus opportunity value; any cluster driving deals but sitting below your threshold gets an immediate weight bump.
-Document every change and socialize it with sales so no one gets blindsided by a sudden jump in lead volume.
+Quarterly back-tests reveal which events actually predict revenue.
+Pull a scatter plot of engagement score versus opportunity value.
+Any cluster driving deals but sitting below your threshold gets an immediate weight bump.

 Thresholds, routing, and SLAs

 Agree on handoff rules before you turn the model on.
-These thresholds also steer retargeting efforts and coordinated outbound prioritization.
-High scorers might enter premium retargeting audiences, while others nurture in more cost-effective channels.
+These thresholds also steer retargeting efforts and outbound prioritization.
+High scorers enter premium retargeting audiences.
+Others nurture in more cost-effective channels.

 ICP scoring rubric SaaS examples